bostondiditeam/MV3D/README.md

 python train.py # training the network.
 ```

+# rosbag Data Conversion

+Please see these [instructions](./utils/bag_to_kitti/README.md) for more information.

-# Some other readme.md files inside this repo:
+s# Some other readme.md files inside this repo:
 - How to extract and sync data from ROS bags [Under utils/bag_to_kitti](./utils/bag_to_kitti/README.md)
 - How to generate tracklet files [Under src/tracklets/](./src/tracklets/README.md)